Lumina-Den/Luciver/docs/luciver-status.md

 - **Weekend pulse** – Each Sunday at 6 PM (configured timezone) posts the top-channel activity snapshot and current headcounts in #luciver-log for quick review.
 - **Logging** – Every task creation, reminder creation, reminder delivery, and digest is echoed into the #luciver-log channel.
 - **Voice session tracking** – Watches the `Voice Meeting` and `weekly-bash-discussion` voice channels, captures join durations, and posts attendance summaries to #luciver-log once the room clears out.
+- **Reach-out tracking** – Any post in the configured `reach-out` channel that tags Luciver is sanitised, embedded, pushed to the moderator/log channels with a moderator role mention, acknowledged in-thread, and counted in the stats operations snapshot so moderators can monitor absences and excuses.
 - **Insights layer** – Tracks per-channel and per-member message volume so `stats` calls can highlight top contributors, quiet channels, and pending operational items alongside role headcounts.
 - **Startup health** – Logs `Luciver is online as ...` once the client connects so you know it is live.